-- all families are welcomed and respected at our Service - information communicated with families is reliable and accurate, especially if it involves the health and safety of children, employees and visitors to the Service. (e.g.: Department of Health, Public Health Units). - families are aware of our open-door policy, unless such entry would pose a risk to the safety of children/educators or breach court orders regarding access to children - families are provided with a Family Handbook during the enrolment and orientation process - the enrolment and orientation process provide families with information about the statement of philosophy, policies, and practices of the Service - educators provide information to families regarding the content and operation of the educational program in relation to their child, and that a copy of the educational program is available for viewing at the education and care service - families have access to their child's developmental records outlining developmental progress against the approved learning framework, as well as their strengths, developmental needs, and interests - a weekly menu, which accurately describes the food and beverages provided each day, is displayed in a place accessible to parents - families are notified of any incident, injury, trauma, or illness that affects their child whilst at the Service either immediately after the incident or when they collect their child, depending on the severity of the incident.
-Notification must be made within 24 hours of the occurrence. - the early childhood environment has an administrative space that is adequate for the purpose of consulting with parents and for conducting private conversations and meetings - respect, confidentiality and sensitivity are key elements of effective communication with families - processes are in place to communicate with families for whom literacy is an issue, or for whom English is not a first language - fact sheets and brochures are printed in required languages and are readily available for families to access - an interpreter service is available to ensure communication with parents and families not hindered due to language barriers - families are notified of changes to Service policies at least 14 days before making changes to a policy or procedure that may have a significant impact on
+- all families are welcomed and respected at our Service - information communicated with families is reliable and accurate, especially if it involves the health and safety of children, employees and visitors to the Service. (e.g.: Department of Health, Public Health Units) - inform families about the processes for providing feedback and making complaints- including any complaints about the handling of CCS [see-Dealing with Complaints Policy (Families)] - families are aware of our open-door policy, unless such entry would pose a risk to the safety of children/educators or breach court orders regarding access to children - families are provided with a Family Handbook during the enrolment and orientation process - the enrolment and orientation process provide families with information about the statement of philosophy, policies, and practices of the Service - educators provide information to families regarding the content and operation of the educational program in relation to their child, and that a copy of the educational program is available for viewing at the education and care service - families have access to their child's developmental records outlining developmental progress against the approved learning framework, as well as their strengths, developmental needs, and interests - a weekly menu, which accurately describes the food and beverages provided each day, is displayed in a place accessible to parents - families are notified of any incident, injury, trauma, or illness that affects their child whilst at the Service either immediately after the incident or when they collect their child, depending on the severity of the incident.
+Notification must be made within 24 hours of the occurrence. - the early childhood environment has an administrative space that is adequate for the purpose of consulting with parents and for conducting private conversations and meetings

-- o the service's provision of education and care to any child enrolled in the service or - o the family's ability to utilise the service - o changes to the way fees are charged and collected - families are notified of any changes to the National Regulations - the current Education and Care Services National Regulations are available for parents to access - families are encouraged to complete surveys to contribute and share ideas about their child, provide suggestions about the program or give feedback - Family Committee is created to encourage family involvement and input into the Service's organisation and activities
+- respect, confidentiality and sensitivity are key elements of effective communication with families - processes are in place to communicate with families for whom literacy is an issue, or for whom English is not a first language - fact sheets and brochures are printed in required languages and are readily available for families to access - an interpreter service is available to ensure communication with parents and families not hindered due to language barriers - families are notified of changes to Service policies at least 14 days before making changes to a policy or procedure that may have a significant impact on - o the service's provision of education and care to any child enrolled in the service or - o the family's ability to utilise the service - o changes to the way fees are charged and collected - families are notified of any changes to the National Regulations - the current Education and Care Services National Regulations are available for parents to access - families are encouraged to complete surveys to contribute and share ideas about their child, provide suggestions about the program or give feedback